ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 Understanding the Score Chart

-Here’s how to use it:
+Here’s how to utilize it:

-1. Locate your age and gender category
+1. Identify your age and gender category

 2. Find your raw score for each event